 ABOUT

-Tim has worked as a professional calligrapher, illuminator and heraldic artist for over thirty years.
+Tim has worked professionally in his field for almost forty years.
 In this time he has acquired an international reputation for his elegant and meticulous work, combining a thorough knowledge of both traditional and modern techniques and materials with an in-depth understanding of heraldry, symbolism, historical styles and natural history.

-Based in Middlesex, west of central London, Tim specialises in formal calligraphic and illuminated documents and presentation scrolls, mainly on calfskin vellum.
+Based in Middlesex, north-west of central London, Tim specialises in formal calligraphic and illuminated documents and presentation scrolls, mainly on calfskin vellum.
 Since graduating from Reigate School of Art with a First Class Diploma in 1986, Tim has worked for HM College of Arms in London, where his title is Herald Painter (heraldic artist) and Scrivener (calligrapher).
 Here he is responsible for painting and writing grants of arms and pedigrees and also heraldic designs for a wide variety of clients and purposes, such as stall plates for the Royal Victorian Order.
-Recently his design for the Royal Cyphers of HM King Charles III was chosen from a series of ten designs commissioned through the College of Arms.
+In 2022 HM King Charles III chose His Royal Cypher from a series of ten designs commissioned from Tim through the College of Arms.
 Tim is also the designer of the ‘Stole Royal’, embroidered with heraldic and religious motifs by the Royal School of Needlework, with which the King was invested and wore at the moment of his crowning in the Coronation on 6 May 2023.
 For specifically heraldic commissions only, please contact the Herald–in-Waiting at the College of Arms, via their website, www.collegeofarms.gov.uk, where images of Tim’s work are often displayed.

-An elected Fellow of the Society of Scribes and Illuminators (FSSI), an Honoured Fellow of the Calligraphy and Lettering Arts Society (HFCLAS), a Fellow of the Society of Heraldic Arts and a Full Member of Letter Exchange, Tim has been made a Freeman of the City of London.
+An elected Fellow of the Society of Scribes and Illuminators (FSSI), an Honoured Fellow of the Calligraphy and Lettering Arts Society (HFCLAS) and a Full Member of Letter Exchange, Tim has been made a Freeman of the City of London and is a recipient of the Coronation Medal of King Charles III.
 He has also won an award for his miniature painting, specialising in animals.

 Tim has an academic interest in the history of art leading to a First Class degree from Birkbeck, University of London and a Masters degree from the Courtauld Institute, where he specialised in painting and manuscript illumination from the Fifteenth century.
 This knowledge enables him to reproduce historical manuscripts and illuminations with especial insight and he has also carried out this work for television.